Painted Dog Conservation

 Painted Dog Conservation was founded in 1992 by wildlife conservation biologist Greg Rasmussen for the protection of the painted dogs (Lycaon pictus) and their habitat.
+Rasmussen served as the organization’s executive director until 2013.
+He later founded Painted Dog Research (PDR), where he currently serves as executive director.

 Painted Dog Conservation works to engage and incorporate local communities in protecting painted dogs in Zimbabwe.
 The painted dog, or African wild dog, was once common in Africa with estimates of over half a million spread among 39 countries.
 Current estimates put their numbers at about 3,000 only found in Tanzania, Zambia, Mozambique, Zimbabwe, Botswana and South Africa.
 Since PDC's creation, Zimbabwe's wild dog population has increased from 400 to 700 individuals.
 Painted Dog Conservation is partnered with the Wildlife Conservation Network.

 Programs

 Collars and road signs

 Painted Dog Conservation uses catch-and-release techniques and places colored collars on the dogs to demonstrate to local ranchers that the dogs are few in numbers and have convinced many of them to not shoot at the dogs.
 The reflective collars, combined with signs at key crossing areas, have reduced road collisions by 50%.